rodrigograca31/blog/content/posts/how-to-install-latest-nodejs-on-raspberry-pi-0-w/index.md

 That's why when you run `apt install` you get 10.x

 With that said, if you are thinking of using `n` or `nvm` to switch your NodeJS version and get a higher one know that I tried that myself and it was compiling for about 2 hours on the Raspberry PI 0 before I decided to force it to stop.

+P.S.
+This is an unofficial way to install the latest version of NodeJS (meaning they no longer have unit tests validated) and I cannot grantee everything will work flawless but for my use case everything is working.
+(Twitch API connection and motor hat control)